-Two Fatal Car Accidents Within One Hour on the Same Phoenix Road
+Two Fatal Collisions Occur on the Same Phoenix Road

 Three people have died, including a seven-year-old boy, after two separate traffic collisions that involved multiple vehicles on 43rd Ave. in Phoenix on Sunday.